microsoft/azure_arc/azure_arc_sqlsrv_jumpstart/docs/gcp_terraform_winsrv.md

-# Onboard a VMware GCP-based Windows Server with SQL to Azure Arc
+# Onboard a GCP VM instance with Windows Server & Microsoft SQL Server to Azure Arc

 The following README will guide you on how to use the provided [Terraform](https://www.terraform.io/) plan to deploy a Windows Server installed with Microsoft SQL Server 2019 (Developer edition) in a Google Cloud Platform (GCP) virtual machine and connect it as an Azure Arc enabled SQL server resource.